nanashi161382/unstable_diffusion/README.md

 display(image)
 ```

-Finally, this is the code for inpaint. (note: the inpaint logic is equivalent to StableDiffusionInpaintPipelineLegacy, but not StableDiffusionInpaintPipeline.)
+Finally, this is the code for inpaint. (note: the inpaint logic is equivalent to `StableDiffusionInpaintPipelineLegacy`, but not `StableDiffusionInpaintPipeline`.)

 ```python
 prompt = "1girl, 1boy"